UML - Class Diagram

 Forward and reverse engineering.

 Class diagrams are the most popular UML diagrams used for construction of software applications.
-So it is very important to learn the drawing procedure of class diagram.
+It is very important to learn the drawing procedure of class diagram.

 Class diagram is basically a graphical representation of the static view of the system and represents different aspects of the application.
-So a collection of class diagrams represent the whole system.
+A collection of class diagrams represent the whole system.

 The name of the class diagram should be meaningful to describe the aspect of the system.